si-medbif/AI-MD-variant-calling/somatic/README.md

 2. The location to output the generated BAM files
 3. The location to output the generated VCF files
 4. The name for the tumor sample
-5. The 1st FASTQ files for the tumor sample
+5. The 1st FASTQ file for the tumor sample
-6. The 2nd FASTQ files for the tumor sample
+6. The 2nd FASTQ file for the tumor sample
 7. The name for the normal sample
-8. The 1st FASTQ files for the normal sample
+8. The 1st FASTQ file for the normal sample
-9. The 2nd FASTQ files for the normal sample
+9. The 2nd FASTQ file for the normal sample

 ## Steps
 Each step in the pipeline can also be run individually.
 The columns in the configuration file will be different, as shown.

 ## Read alignment and BAM processing:
-    * $ ./run_fastq2bam.sh config2.txt
+    run_fastq2bam.sh config2.txt

 ### Configuration file 2
 1. The location of the FASTQ files
 2. The location to output the generated BAM files
 3. The name for the sample
-4. The 1st FASTQ files for the sample
+4. The 1st FASTQ file for the sample
-5. The 2nd FASTQ files for the sample
+5. The 2nd FASTQ file for the sample

 ## Only somatic variant calling
     * run_mutect2.sh config3.txt